Science of Reading Badge Rubric

 • For question 2 in the application template, evidence of having delivered one or more professional learning engagements/series whose primary focus is the science of reading research and its connection to practice within HQIM.

-• For question 3 in the application template, evidence of a process for recruitment, hiring, and training of professional learning designers and facilitators who have prior experience in structured literacy instruction, leadership, professional learning, and/or research.
+• For question 3 in the application template, evidence of a process for recruitment, hiring, and/or training of professional learning designers and facilitators who have prior experience in structured literacy instruction, leadership, professional learning, and/or research.

 2 points: